An infinitive is to plus a verb form. It can be used as a noun. Examples: to be, to see, to be seen, to be eaten.

 Noun infinitives can have with them direct objects, predicate nominatives, predicate adjectives or modifiers to form what is called a infinitive phrase.
 Example: To eat solid foods is hard for babies.
 “To eat” is the noun infinitive used as the subject of the verb is, and it has its own direct object “foods” with the adjective “solid,” which together make up the infinitive phrase “to eat solid foods” serving as the subject of the sentence.

 Noun infinitives may be compound.
 Example: I want to eat and to sleep.
-Sometimes the second to is left off.
-(I want to eat and sleep.)

 Instructions: Find the compound noun infinitive phrases in the following sentences and tell how they are used.